You are here

 State-Funded Preschool in Colorado

 CPP is a state-funded, district-run, preschool program.
 CPP is intended to serve preschool-aged children who are at risk of starting elementary school unprepared due to individual or family factors.
 Eligibility determination and the enrollment process are coordinated at a local level.

-To find out about CPP options in your community, click here to find the school district contact who can help you with enrollment.
+To find out about CPP options in your community, use the Family Contact Directory to find the school district representative who can help you.

 Frequently Asked Questions

 Child and family qualifying factors must be present in a child’s life in order for a child to be fit for CPP.
 These factors are determined by the legislature and are not based on income alone.
 Learn more about legislated eligibility criteria.

 The eligibility date for preschool is the same as the eligibility date for kindergarten in your district.
 A child must be 3, 4 or 5 by the district's kindergarten age cut-off date, which can be no later than October 1.